sktime/datadict-howto/README.md

 ## High-Level Description

-The pet register database contains information about cats and dogs available for adoption at ELTE Animal Shelter.
+The pet register database contains information about cats and dogs at the ELTE Animal Shelter.
 It includes data on each pet's name, type, and weight.

 This dataset was exported from the pet register database for research purposes